 Additionally, each filter has a slider underneath to change how intense the filter is, allowing you to adjust them even further.

 Apple's iOS 13 brings nearly all of the image adjustment options to video as well.
+The only one missing is "Brilliance."
 To get to the adjustments, tap the adjustments icon (a circular dial with dots around it) in the toolbar.

 - Black Point